afterlogic/privatemail-desktop-app/installers/win/Readme.md

 npm install
 node build.js
 ```
-DMG installer is created using windows-installer.
+Windows installer is created using windows-installer.
 See documentation at https://github.com/electron/windows-installer.